 During the last half-hour the smoker was running, I got busy in the kitchen.
-Starting the rice in the rice cooker, adding the sea salt, cumin, and chili powder to the water in the cooker.
+Starting the rice in the rice cooker, adding the sea salt, cumin, and chilli powder to the water in the cooker.
 My rice cooker works quite fast, but I took the 15 minutes it was working to caramelize the garlic.

-Time to Caramelize Some Garlic
+Time to Caramelize Some Garlic:

-In a large All-Clad saucier, I heated the olive oil on medium low, adding the garlic, once the oil was warm.
+In a large All-Clad saucier, I heated the olive oil on medium-low, adding the garlic, once the oil was warm.
 With an occasional stir, but no rise in the burner temperature, this low and slow approach absolutely transforms garlic from its almost bitter raw state to something nutty and sweet.

 I’ve done it at very low temps and gone up to 30 minutes for just a couple tablespoons of garlic.
 With such a good result, you can spread it on a good slice of bread and never want for anything else.

-Tortillas, Sour Cream, Green Onions and, of course, a Beer to Complement
+Tortillas, Sour Cream, Green Onions and, of course, a Beer to Complement: